chonpisitkong01/platform-engineering-kubecon-na-2025/docs/component-docs/crossplane/04-key-concepts.md

 - Composite resources defined in Git
 - GitOps operator deploys changes
-- Crossplane reconciles infrastructure
+- Crossplane reconciles infrastructure and application resources
-- Single source of truth for infrastructure
+- Single source of truth for infrastructure and application resources

 ### With Policy Engines